chanzuckerberg/miniwdl/README.md

     ...
 ```

+If you haven't installed the PyPI package to get the `miniwdl` entry point, equivalently `python3 -m /path/to/miniwdl/WDL check ...`.

 ## `WDL` package

 The `WDL` package provides programmatic access to the WDL parser and AST.
 This simple example prints all declarations in a workflow, descending into `scatter` and `if` blocks.